AmadeusITGroup/spark-perf-hikes/README.md

 ### Setup the environment

-The very first time you use the project you need to install it.
+The very first time you use the project you need to do some setup.

+1. Install spark locally and make sure `spark-shell` is in your `PATH`

+You can install Apache Spark and the Spark Shell by following the instructions on the [Apache Spark website](https://spark.apache.org/downloads.html).
+If you want to reproduce as close as possible the expected behavior of each snippet, you should install the same version of Spark as the one mentioned in the snippet (at least same major.minor).

-1. [optional] Configure the Databricks cli on your machine.
+2. [optional] Configure the Databricks cli on your machine.

    This step is optional, and you have to do it only if you want to run the snippets on Databricks.
    Be sure to:
    - install Databricks cli versions 0.205 and above (cf. https://docs.databricks.com/en/dev-tools/cli/tutorial.html)
-   - define the profile correctly in your `~/.databrickscfg` file for authentication.
+   - define the Databricks profile (containing name, url and credentials of your Databricks workspace) in your `~/.databrickscfg` file.

-2. Add the following to your `~/.bashrc` (`~/.zshrc` for MacOS):
+3. Add the following to your `~/.bashrc` (`~/.zshrc` for MacOS):

 ```bash
 export PERF_HIKES_PATH=<this-path>